7 best TED talks for productivity

 In his TED talk, appropriately titled Inside the mind of a master procrastinator, Tim reflects on his 'talent' as a master procrastinator and suggests that there are two types of procrastinators.
 Which type are you?

 Finding yourself taking 15 cigarette breaks during every shift at the library?
-Checking Insta after every sentence you type?
+Checking Instagram after every sentence you type?

-This talk from Psychiatrist Judson Brewer discusses an interesting technique you can try in order to kick habits that get in the way of us getting things done.
+This talk from psychiatrist Judson Brewer discusses an interesting technique you can try to kick habits that get in the way of getting things done.

 And forget cigarettes, anyway!
-These brain fuel foods are natural concentration boosters and will help you de-stress more effectively than cigarettes ever will.
+Instead, think about brain fuel foods that are natural concentration boosters – they'll likely help you de-stress more effectively than cigarettes ever will.

 There's a reason this talk has been watched tens of millions of times.
 Namely, because Amy Cuddy's theory totally works.